-Australian Prime Minister, Scott Morrison, has declared a launch of a pilot program in July which will allow international students to return to the country.
+Australian Prime Minister, Scott Morrison, has declared a launch of a pilot program in July that will allow international students to return to the country.
 The Industry stakeholders have also welcomed the decision.
 The PM confirmed that plans were being discussed “in a very controlled setting” to enable the safe return of international students who were pre-approved to study at particular institutions.
 The announcement was made after a national cabinet meeting.

-Morrison also stated that students would only be accepted post appropriate quarantine measures.
+Morrison also stated that students would only be accepted post-appropriate quarantine measures.
 This means the students will have to adhere to a period of two weeks in quarantine, along with health screening and Covid-19 testing procedures.
 He further clarified that if the states wanted international students to return, they would have to “open up borders for Australians”.

 South Australia is slated to open its borders on July 20.
 However, Western Australia, Northern Territory, Queensland and Tasmania have not yet decided a date to open its borders.